johnwight/Cross-Platform-Advertising/README.md

 To deploy the site:

 1. Create an ad banner targeted to a specific audience segment.
-In this example, we will show the following advertisement to an audience segment who added coats or jackets into the cart but later abandoned the cart.
+In this example, we will show the following advertisement to an audience segment that added coats or jackets into the cart but later abandoned the cart.
 This audience segment includes high-potential customers who might eventually make a purchase (because we know that they abandoned the cart with coat or jackets as opposed to those who just visited the product page) so retailers would be ready to pay more money for serving the ad to this audience segment.

    ![ad banner](https://user-images.githubusercontent.com/29133525/35830535-d012cc6a-0a83-11e8-9f42-4c6abf322764.png)

-1. Add the following script in the HTML <head> section of the webpage where you want to display the ad.
+1. Add the following script in the HTML `<head>` section of the webpage where you want to display the ad.

+**webpage**
 ```
 <head>
 <script>